 Many people are less familiar with this type of art in print form than others, et these artists have been very prolific.
 Young estimated the potential number of prints in circulation to be up to 10,000.
 She also mentioned that, while showing artists familiar to many people, the exhibition also shows those who "continue to share their specific cultural knowledge in new ways."

 "It’s just an imprint, because there’s so much work out there," Young said.
 "We can only capture a small portion of that history and ongoing legacy."

-Even that small portion offers a visually rich experience, interesting, and educational experience.
+Even that small portion offers a visually rich, interesting, and educational experience.
 You will be glad to have discovered this particular printmaking world.

 "This show is filled with incredible work," Brower said.

 I could not agree more.